You’re sitting there feeling a bit unmotivated by the sheer amount of nothing that’s getting done.

 The more micro-steps you can think of, the more creative (and better) your ideas will be.
 I generally shoot for at least 10, so we’ll do that in our continued our example:

-- Call three old friends and plan to meet up
+- Call three old friends and make future plans

 - Email a connector friend